-As a scholar, he has researched music in Asia, Africa, and the United States, and is particularly interested in religion, festival, hybridity, pedagogy, composition, popular culture, and politics in music.
+As a scholar, he has researched music in Asia, Africa, and the United States, and is particularly interested in religion, festival, hybridity, pedagogy, composition, popular culture, sustainability and politics in music.
 In support of research, he has received grants from Fulbright-Hayes, National Foundation, Freeman Foundation, National Endowment for the Humanities, Ohio Arts Council, United States-Indonesia Society, MidAmerican Center for Contemporary Music, and Partnerships for Community Action.
-As a musician, he has extensively performed Indonesian gamelan, Indian music, Japanese music, Tejano conjunto music, and jass, rock, blues, bluegrass, and country musics.
+As a musician, he has extensively performed Indonesian gamelan, North Indian music, Japanese music, Tejano conjunto music, Latin rock, and jazz, rock, blues, bluegrass, and country musics.

 Christopher Adler, PhD, is a composer, performer and improviser.
 His music draws upon over a decade of research into the traditional musics of Thailand and Laos and a background in mathematics.
 He is a foremost performer of new and traditional music for the khaen, a free-reed mouth organ from Laos and Northeast Thailand.
-As pianist and composer-in-residence with NOISE and co-founder of the soundON Festival of Modern Music he is active in commissioning and performing new works, and he performs and records as an improviser on piano in many ensembles.
+As Director of Composition for the nief-norf Summer Festival, pianist for the nief-norf Project and the ensemble NOISE, and co-founder of the soundON Festival of Modern Music, he is active in commissioning and performing new works, and he performs and records as an improviser on piano in many ensembles.

 Kay Etheridge is professionally a classical pianist, music educator, piano teacher and adjudicator who has lived in San Diego since 1982.
 She maintains an active performing career and each year can be heard as both soloist and chamber musician on various concert series within the southern California region.
-In addition to directing the Liberal Studies program at USD, she is a member of the music faculty and teaches music history, jazz history, music education, applied piano and class piano.
+Dr. Etheridge teaches music history, jazz history, music education, applied piano and class piano.

 Professor, Music History

-Marianne Pfau, PhD, heads the music history and literature program at USD, offers international Early Music Festivals, and directs the concert series Angelus: Sacred Early Music in Founders Chapel.
-Since 2006, she also teaches graduate seminars at the Musicological Institute of the University of Hamburg, Germany.
+Marianne Pfau, PhD, teaches Western music history courses, with a specialization in music before 1800.
+Since 2007, she has directed the concert series Angelus: Sacred Early Music in Founders Chapel.
+Occasionally, Dr. Pfau also teaches graduate seminars at the Musicological Institute of the University of Hamburg, Germany.

 Ronald Shaheen serves as Adjunct Assistant Professor in the USD Music Department and has taught: Introduction to Music; Music in Society; History of Romantic Music; Medieval, Renaissance, and Baroque Music; Classical, Romantic, and Modern Music; History of Opera; Aural and Keyboard Skills; Fundamentals of Music; Class Voice; and individual voice lessons.
-He also serves as the department’s Concert Manager, and he coordinates the Applied Music Program.
+Dr. Shaheen coordinates the Applied Music Program.